aaydenn/rewiring/code/README.md

 01_cancer_rate.R
 : IN: `samplelist.tsv`.
-: Out: Plot of breast cancer rate given diet, given age:diet and combinig ICR
+: Out: Plot of breast cancer rate given diet, given age:diet and combining ICR

 02_read_and_normalize.R
 : in: `intermitent_sdrf_new.tsv`+ array data in cel format.
-: This is the file we developped together in July 2021 : Out: `full.Data` with raw expressions, `norm.Data` with normalized expr, `mouse.Data` with normalized data for mouse only.
+: This is the file we developed together in July 2021 : Out: `full.Data` with raw expressions, `norm.Data` with normalized expr, `mouse.Data` with normalized data for mouse only.
 All `RData` files have the same `features` table.

 03_diet_age_tissue_model.R